stichtingsem/ecosystem/big-picture.md

 # Big Picture

 The Big Picture gives you a high level overview of the scope and working of the SEM Ecosystem.
 This guide consists of the following paragraphs:
-1. Four servivces in the SEM Ecosystem
+1. Four services in the SEM Ecosystem
 2. Entitlements: right to activate and use a digital learning material from the catalogue of a Learning Application
 3. Usage, progress, and results are crucial for transparency and insight
 4. Core flow: Order and access of digital learning materials